CavernCrawlers/CavernCrawlers.github.io/Combat.md

 If the attack roll exceeds the target’s **armor class** by at least 1 and is a **natural 20**, it is a **critical hit**.
 When a PC takes a critical hit, they may take a [Lingering Injury](#Lingering-Injuries).
 When a PC performs a critical hit, they do their normal damage, plus the max damage of their damage dice.  _For example, if an attack does 1d8 + 2 damage normally, a critical hit will do 1d8 + 2 + 8._

 #### Death and Dying
-A character can never be reduced below 0 HP.
 As soon as a character drops to 0 HP or less, they fall [unconscious](#unconcious).

 Next, form a d4 [Countdown Pool](RulesSynopsis.md#Countdown-Pools) equal to their **Constitution bonus** + **Wisdom bonus** (minimum of 1).
 This pool is rolled at the end of each of the character’s **Combat Turns**.
 Once this **Countdown Pool** is emptied, the character dies.
 Taking a hit while dying automatically removes 1 die from the pool in addition to its normal damage.
 Taking a **critical hit** removes 2 dice.

 A character who is dying may be saved by another character attempting to stabilize them.
 This is done with a **Wisdom/Healing** check vs difficulty 12 (15 if done in the middle of combat).
 On a success, the character is stabilized but still has their negative HP total.
 On a critical success, the patient is stabilized at 0 Hit Points.
 Alternatively, magical healing automatically stabilizes the character at the number of HP healed minus their negative HP total.

+Once unconscious, the character cannot be revived until they are healed back to at least 1 HP.

-When a dying character is revived, they must check for a [Lingering Injury](#Lingering-Injuries).
+When an unconscious character is revived, they must check for a [Lingering Injury](#Lingering-Injuries).

 #### Lingering Injuries
-When a character receives a **Critical Hit** or is reduced to 0 Hit Points, there is a chance they will receive a lingering injury.
+When a character receives a **Critical Hit** or is reduced to 0 Hit Points or less, there is a chance they will receive a lingering injury.

 For a critical hit, the character must make a **Constitution check** vs difficulty 12 or half the damage taken, whichever is higher.
 On a success, no lingering injury is accrued.
 On a failure, the character rolls on the lingering injury table (at **Disadvantage** if their total damage exceeds the character’s **Constitution score**).

-If the character is reduced to 0 or fewer HP, they must make a **Constitution check** vs difficulty 12 or their negative HP total (as a positive value), whichever is higher.
+When an unconscious character is revived, they must make a **Constitution check** vs difficulty 12 or their lowest negative HP total before healing (as a positive value), whichever is higher.
 On a success, no lingering injury is accrued.
-On a failure, the character rolls on the lingering injury table (at **Disadvantage** if their total negative HP exceeds the character’s **Constitution score**).
+On a failure, the character rolls on the lingering injury table (at **Disadvantage** if their total negative HP exceeded the character’s **Constitution score**).

 | d20   | Injury |
 |:-----:|:-------|